 Almonds are the richest common foods in vitamin E, second only to sunflower seeds.
-A serving provides up to 48% of the DV.
+They can help us meet our daily needs, as a handful provides up to 48% of the Daily Value.

 How much vitamin do we need a day?